Six Hundred Sixty Six Bottles of Blood on the Wall: The Road To Killercon Part 2

 I’ll read to an empty room, I don’t care.
 I’m just thrilled that I’ve earned/been given this opportunity.
 Hopefully I can convince at least one person to come sit in and record my first reading.
 I’d love to have it on youtube.
 Man that’d be something.

-So now, on top of everything else I’m preparing for Killercon, which includes reading books by several of the attendees, writing more of my own stuff to take with me, preparing for pitch sessions etc., I get to add selecting a story to read and practicing reading aloud like a motherfucker.
+So now, on top of everything else I’m preparing for Killercon, which includes reading books by several of the attendees, writing more of my own stuff to take with me, preparing for pitch sessions etc., I get to add selecting a story to read and practicing reading aloud.

 After teaching public speaking at Wright State University in Dayton, Ohio for a few years and freshman composition at Clark State for several more, I don’t really get nervous, but my audience is usually young college kids praying for a teacher that makes the material interesting.
 I’m pretty good at doing that and if my quarterly evaluations are any measure, I’ve borderline mastered catering toward that audience.

 But, now, I’m relying on my own work to sell itself.
 I usually just wing it in the classroom and see what direction the material goes.
 I don’t like planning things.
 I like to think on my feet.
 But that’s teaching.
 This is reading.